 Further information can be found in the following guidance document:

-New materiovigilance contact persons or changes in the contact details of existing registered contact persons must be notified to Swissmedic.
-This should be done by completing the following form and sending it to: firstname.lastname@example.org
+Swissmedic must be notified of new vigilance contact persons for medical devices or if the contact details of existing registered contact persons change.
+This should be done by completing the following form and sending it to firstname.lastname@example.org.